 My experience has been that trial and error works better than pre-calculated charts of settings.
 For me having the tilt-shift effect intuitively in my mind is more rewarding in the long run.
 Even if you don’t understand the principles now, try one out for yourself and see the difference.

-Most tilt-shift images are currently associated with miniature appearing images.
+Most tilt-shift images are currently associated with miniature-appearing images.
 That is not the topic at hand but it does provide insight into what the focus plane is and what happens when it is tilted relative to the camera’s sensor.
 The shot below was an accident.
-Let me repeat that: the shot was an accident.
 But it proves two very important points:

 - You never really learn anything until you mess it up.

 This miniaturization effect is caused by the focus plane being tilted to create only a narrow slither of vertical focus.
 That narrow plane where things can be in focus makes everything else in the frame blur immediately.
-This notable contrast of focus against blur causes us to see “miniature”.
+This notable contrast of focus against blur causes us to see a “miniature” effect.

 Here are some images I shot with the 17mm tilt-shift lens: